richardscollin/tmux-rs/docs/index.md

 ```

 The code would actually be cleaner if I didn't return a `NonNull<T>` from the iterator.
 I implemented my own trait in order to mimic this interface.
 One
-of the challenges of this some instances can live in different containers at the same time.
+of the challenges of this: some instances can live in different containers at the same time.
 This is problematic because a trait can only be implemented once for a given type.
 The solution was making the trait generic so that it's not a single trait but multiple depending on the generic parameter.
 I used a dummy unit type when I need to distinguish which trait to use in the code.
 Here's the ugly code that enables the nice interfaces which closely resemble the C:

 ```rust